Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We accept the following forms of payment:

-Payments can be received by mail, online, or in person.
+Payments can be received by mail, or online.
 View the following types of payment we are able to receive.
 Payments are receipted on the day payment is received.
 If you mail your payment make sure you allow between 5 to 7 working days for it to be received.
-We are open to receive payments Monday through Thursday (8 am to 5 pm) and Friday (8 am to 12:30 pm).

 Please note no personal checks will be accepted if you are paying after the court date.

-Changes to your address have to be received in writing by emailing the Municipal Court, in person, or faxed to 843-706-4503.
+Changes to your address have to be received in writing by emailing the Municipal Court or faxed to 843-706-4503.
 Please make sure that you call to verify the information has been received.

-A request to reschedule your case has to be received prior to your court hearing by emailing the Court or in person.
+A request to reschedule your case has to be received prior to your court hearing by emailing the Court.
 You will receive the new date and time to return to court once the request has been accepted.
-Please note if you have already had your case rescheduled once you will need to appear in court to request it, no written request will be accepted.

 Only a South Carolina resident may request a payment plan.
 You will need to appear on your court date to request a payment plan.
 No payment plan will be granted before or after your court date.
-Please be prepared to put down 20% of the fine amount due.
 If you are unsure the fine amount due please contact our office for payment amount due 843-706-4530.

-A request for a Jury Trial has to be received prior to your court hearing by emailing the Court or in person.
+A request for a Jury Trial has to be received prior to your court hearing by emailing the Court.
 You will be notified of the next jury roster and selection by the jury coordinator.

-A request for a certified copy of a disposition can be made by submitting a letter in writing in person, mailed, or emailed.
+A request for a certified copy of a disposition can be made by submitting a letter in writing by mail or email.
 Please include defendant name, violation, date of birth, and a contact number.
 For further information regarding a case please visit the Beaufort County Public Index.

-A payment can be received by mail or in person.
-Bluffton Municipal Court accepts credit cards, cashier checks, cash, money orders, or local personal checks.
+A payment can be received by mail.
+Municipal Court accepts credit cards, cashier checks, cash, money orders, or local personal checks.
 Payments are receipted on the day payment is received.
 If you mail your payment, make sure you allow between 5 to 7 working days for it to be received.
-We are open to receive payments Monday through Thursday 8 am - 5 pm and Friday 8 am - 12:30 pm.
 No personal checks will be accepted if payment is made after the court date.
+Please keep in mind that the Municipal Court is closed to the public at this time due to COVID-19.

 Request for continuances must be in writing and received by the Town of Bluffton Municipal Court at least 24 hours prior to the scheduled court date.
 Requests should include a copy of your speeding ticket or ticket number, name, current mailing address, and the reason for the continuance.